AY2425S2-CS2113-T12-2/tp/docs/team/phua-lock-hian.md

     - `remove-book` - Provides detailed usage instructions for removing books.
     - `view-loans` - Explains how users can view current loans.
     - Data storage - User-facing documentation on how data is saved and loaded.
+- Added notes on user input constraints and user responsibility after group discussion and agreement.

 ### Contributions to Developer Guide
 - Wrote Appendix A of developer guide.